 Known sometimes as the “Masada of the North,” Gamla is most famous for its strong defense against the Romans in the Jewish Revolt in AD 66.
 The site is bordered on all sides by deep wadis of the Golan Heights and is approachable by only one footpath from the northeast.
 The earliest settlement was in the Early Bronze Age and the site was reinhabited by returning exiles from Babylon.
 Herod the Great settled Jews here to populate his border cities.

-The natural defenses of Gamla mean that only the eastern side need be protected against invaders.
-In 66 A.D., Jewish rebels fortified this wall in advance of the Roman march across Galilee.
-Earlier in the century, the founder of the Zealots, Judas of Gamla led an uprising in 6 A.D.
+The natural defenses of Gamla mean that only the eastern side needed to be protected against invaders.
+In AD 66, Jewish rebels fortified this wall in advance of the Roman march across Galilee.
+Earlier in the century, the founder of the Zealots, Judas of Gamla led an uprising in AD 6.
 Gamaliel referenced this in the trial of the apostles as one of many unsuccessful attempts at rebellion (Acts 5:37).

 Breach in Wall